-Creating a fair marketplace that limits bad experiences
+Creating a fairer marketplace that limits bad experiences

-Creating a fair marketplace that limits bad experiences
+Creating a fairer marketplace that limits bad experiences

 Introduction to Florence